iholloma/crdh/_essays/v01-13-growing-strong.md

 ---
 title: "Growing Strong"
-subtitle: "The institutional expansion of knowledge in the early republic"
+subtitle: "The Institutional Expansion of Knowledge in the Early Republic"
 doi: "TK"
 category: "2018"
 volume-number: 1